Training for electoral early warning and early response actors

 LIMITATIONS AND CHALLENGES

-Coordination Challenges: Effective early warning and response require collaboration among multiple stakeholders, including government and civil society.
+Coordination challenges: Effective early warning and response require collaboration among multiple stakeholders, including government and civil society.
 The training should ideally reflect this collaborative effort and can foster coordination and collaboration by bringing the various stakeholders together in one room.
-If this is not achieved, and trainings are conducted separately it may undermine such efforts.
+If this is not achieved and trainings are conducted separately, it may undermine such efforts.

 RESOURCES